EricArcher/ebvSim/README.md

 * \<label\>_scenarios.csv: a .csv file of the scenario specifications.
 * \<label\>_params.rdata: an R workspace file containing a a list called `params` that contains the parameters used to to run the scenarios and an element called `$scenario.runs` which is a list of the fastsimcoal output (`$fsc.p`) and genotype files output for each replicate (`$files`).
 This file will be written when the simulation is complete.

-The `runEBVsim()` function also invisibly returns the same summary list contained in __<label>_params.rdata__.
+The `runEBVsim()` function also invisibly returns the same summary list contained in \<label\>_params.rdata.

 ***

 ### Analyze the replicates

 Sets of scenarios can be analyzed with the `analyzeReps()` function.
-The `params` list of the run needs to be provided which can be found in the saved workspace file.
+The `params` list saved or returned by `runEBVsim()` needs to be provided which can be found in the saved workspace file.
 Note that the folder containing the scenario replicate genotype .csv files must also be in the current working directory.

 Each analysis is run separately, by providing the name of the desired analysis as the first argument to `analyzeReps()`.
 Current options are `ldNe` (linkage disequilibrium effective population size), `g2` (inbreeding g2), `het` (observed heterozygosity), `froh` (runs of homozygosity).